-Title IIIA Performance Metrics Points Title IIIA students will show progress towards reclassification on the ACCESS for ELLs test (5.0 overall score).
-Title IIIA enrolled students at each school will have at least 87% attendance rate in Title services.
-10 No more than 50% of Title IIIA allocation by school will be spent before final allocations is provided.
-Provider will not exceed the final Title IIIA amounts set aside by school.
-10 Completed invoices and supporting documentation will be submitted by the 15th of each month 10 Title IIIA instructional services will begin at each school in September or earlier.
-10 Title IIIA monthly exception reports by school will be submitted with the invoice documenting at least the following issues: class sizes, hiring teachers, teacher certification, and instructional start up.
-Accurate reports with back up documentation will be submitted by the established due date. (e.g., attendance, inventory, demographic).
-10 A provider has not had a major Title IIIA audit finding (e.g., one that causes a financial restatement) or a minor finding that was repeated for the third year.
+Title IA and Title IIA Performance Metrics Points Title IA students will meet or beat the expected outcome measures for reading and/or math on the Star Assessment.
+10 At least 95% of students that received Title IA services for 5 months or more will have a pre and post assessment for the required reading and/or math assessment (currently Star).
+10 Title IA enrolled students at each school will have at least 87% attendance rate in Title services.
+10 Provider will not exceed each schools' total allocations for Title IA and IIA.
+Provider will not exceed the amount set aside for materials allocation in Title II.
+Provider will not exceed the final Title IA amounts set aside by school for instruction.
+Provider will not exceed the final Title IIA amounts set aside by school for professional development.
+10 Completed invoices and supporting documentation are submitted by noon on the 15 th of each month (Title IA and IIA).
+10 Title IA instructional services begin at each school no later than September (unless a different start date is requested by school).
+A provider that does not start services on time may have the school reassigned to another provider.
+Provider will maintain 100% 10 of their schools.
+Title I monthly reconciliation report by school will be submitted with the invoice documenting at least the following issues: class sizes, hiring teachers, teacher certification, and instructional start up.
+10 Accurate reports with back up documentation will be submitted by due date (e.g., attendance, inventory, demographic).
+10 A Provider has not had a major Title IA/IIA audit finding (e.g., one that causes a financial restatement) or a minor finding that was repeated for the third year.
 If no audit is required, then provider has not had any significant inconsistencies in the financial reports required under the contract.
-10 Only Title IIIA students, their parents and their teachers will be served with Title IIIA funds.
+10 Only Title IA students, their parents and their teachers will be served with Title IA funds.
 10 Total 100